SrikanthChellappa/Image-Analysis-Using-TF-Keras-Train-Validate-Split/README.md

 Both of these models can be downloaded and optimized further with additional data (or) you can try using it with a new image dataset for a different use case as well.

-Pls continue to enjoy your learning experience with TF/Keras to train a machine.